KTH/devops-course/contributions/feedback/shahoud-peremr/README.md

 ## Description

-We will give feedback to the presentation [AI Anomaly Detection for log monitoring](https://github.com/KTH/devops-course/pull/2496) by Melvin and Jonathan.
+We will give feedback to the executable tutorial [Database visualisation with Sampler](https://github.com/KTH/devops-course/pull/2555) by Peiyang and Florian.